SublimeText/Origami/README.markdown

 Ordinarily one uses the commands under View>Layout, or if one is quite intrepid a custom keyboard shortcut can be made to give a specific layout, but both of these solutions were unsatisfactory to me.
 Perhaps they were to you too!
 That's what this plugin is for.

+As a bonus side effect, any inactive panes are dimmed slightly (or, for you with dark color schemes, greyed slightly) so that you can easily keep track of where you're working.

 Try it out!
 I think you'll like it.

 Keyboard shortcuts